 The fourth Thursday of November is still more than a month away, but now is the right time to go out and find that Thanksgiving staple: the cranberry.
 Didn’t know cranberries are growing wild in Minnesota?
 You’re definitely not alone.
-Yes, wild cranberries are fairly widespread in our great state, and with a little patience, a person can harvest enough to get a good taste.

 There are two species of cranberries growing here, in addition to their edible close relatives, lingonberries and blueberries.
 Large Cranberry (Vaccinium macrocarpon) and Small Cranberry (Vaccinium oxycoccos) occupy fairly similar habitats: sphagnum bogs, tamarack swamps, fens, etc. They’ll be found alongside other wetland plants like bog birch, leatherleaf, and labrador tea, and sometimes even cattails.

-As a relatively new cranberry forager, my experience has been that this is an exercise in novelty and satisfaction; one cannot necessarily expect to fill the freezer.
+As a relatively new cranberry forager, my experience has been that this is an exercise in novelty and satisfaction.
+One cannot necessarily expect to fill the freezer.
 Still, as an added ingredient to a recipe, a little can go a long way.
 In other words, you might not find enough to make a bowl full of cranberry sauce, but they would be a great featured ingredient in breads and other items.

 Once you’ve found them, feel free to pop one in your mouth.
 I love that fresh, tart blast that lingers on the tongue.
 Yes I know, we should really wash everything before we eat it, and advice for the masses usually reflects that.
 But for me, berry picking is a disappointment if I can’t eat while I pick.

-Once you get them home, your cranberries should last in the refrigerator for several days, if not several weeks (Dehydrating is probably also an option, but I can’t yet vouch for it).
+Once you get them home, your cranberries should last in the refrigerator for several days, if not several weeks (dehydrating is probably also an option, but I can’t yet vouch for it).
 On more than one occasion I have added them to a regular apple crisp made with Honeycrisp apples from our tree.
 That sweet/tart combination has been received well at our home, and adding them to an apple pie seems a natural extension of that idea.
 I look forward to making a cranberry walnut bread later this fall, once our wild walnuts are fully dried, and I hope to collect enough to try them in steel cut oats also.
 Our modern cultivated cranberries have been developed from Vaccinium macrocarpon, so any way you might use store bought cranberries is potentially a way to use wild ones.

 The MEA break is right around the corner, and that is typically a big time for my family in the northwoods.
 I hope to take my kids as well as some of my nieces and nephews out for a cranberry hunt, then return to the cabin to bake something up.
 Kids like to pick berries and they love to contribute, so I have no doubt they’ll enjoy both picking and eating.